Tenacious-Developer/Tenacious-Developer/README.md

 - 🚀 Building scalable architectures, real-time systems, and cloud-ready solutions.

-- 💼 Member of Technical Staff (MTS)-GeeksforGeeks | Open to Remote / Freelance Roles
+- 💼 Software Development Engineer (SDE1)-GeeksforGeeks | Open to Remote / Freelance Roles

-- 🌱 Actively contributing to the open-source community and Open to collaborate on impactful projects.
+- 🌱 Actively contributing to the open-source community and open to collaborating on impactful projects.

 <br/>